Good & Plenty: History

-Good & Plenty was first produced by the Quaker City Chocolate & Confectionery Company of Philadelphia, Pennsylvania in 1893.
+Good & Plenty was first produced by the Quaker City Chocolate & Confectionery Company of Philadelphia, Pennsylvania, in 1893.
 Although Necco Wafers is almost half a century older, Good & Plenty is the oldest continually produced American candy brand.
 A second candy, Good & Fruity, is a multicolored, multi-flavor candy of the same shape.

 Warner-Lambert purchased Quaker City in 1973 and sold it to Leaf Candy Company (owned by Beatrice Foods) in 1982.
-It is now produced by Hershey Foods, under license from owners of the brand, Highlander Partners, a Dallas-based global private equity firm.
+The brand is now owned by Highlander Partners (a Dallas-based global private equity firm) and produced by Hershey Foods under license.

 Beginning around 1950, a cartoon character named "Choo-Choo Charlie" appeared in Good & Plenty television commercials.
 Choo-Choo Charlie was a boy pretending to be a railroad engineer.
 He would shake a box of the candy in his hand in a circular motion, imitating a train's pushrods and making a sound like a train.
 Advertising executive Russ Alben wrote the "Choo-Choo Charlie" jingle based on the popular song "The Ballad of Casey Jones".